port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 ### Create domains via Gitops

-Now that we have a `Domain` blueprint, we can create some domains in Port.
+Now that we have a `Domain` <PortTooltip id="blueprint">blueprint</PortTooltip>, we can create some domains in Port.
 This can be done manually from the UI, or via Gitops which is the method we will use in this guide.

 1. In your `Port-actions` (or equivalent) Github repository, create a new file named `port.yml` in the root directory, and use the following snippet as its content: